SparseLinearAlgebra/spbla/docs/joss/paper.md

 # Statement of need

 Sparse matrices are widely applicable in data analysis and `GraphBLAS API` provides a set of unified building linear algebra based blocks for reducing data analysis algorithms to sparse linear algebra operations.
 While GPGPU utilization for high-performance linear algebra is common, the high complexity of GPGPU programming makes the implementation of the complete set of sparse operations on GPGPU challenging.
+Moreover, state-of-the-art linear algebra algorithms often have not arranged as full-featured libraries but are implemented separately for evaluation purposes only.
+On the other hand, existing mature libraries implemented only for the Nvidia Cuda platform, which limits portability.
 Thus, it is worth addressing this problem by focusing on a basic but still important case — sparse Boolean algebra.

 The primary goal of the `SPbLA` is to provide a base for the implementation, testing and profiling high-performance algorithms for solving data analysis problems, such as RDF analysis [@article:cfpq_and_rdf_analysis], RNA secondary structure analysis [@article:rna_prediction], static program code analysis (such as points-to or alias analysis) [@article:dyck_cfl_code_analysis] and evaluation of regular and CFL-reachability queries [@inproceedings:matrix_cfpq; @inbook:kronecker_cfpq_adbis].

-Thus we can offload different language-constrained path querying related problems, and other problems that can be reduced to manipulation of boolean matrices, to GPGPU in a uniform way.
+It allows one to offload different language-constrained path querying related problems, and other problems that can be reduced to manipulation of boolean matrices, to GPGPU in a uniform way.

 Moreover, real data analysis leads to huge matrix processing that can not be efficiently handled on a single GPGPU.
 Thus the creation of the library which supports multi-GPU and out-of-VRAM computations helps to create an efficient solution for a wide range of applied problems.
 The creation of such a solution is an open problem while ad-hoc solutions exist in specific areas.
 We propose an SPbLA as a base for such a solution.